Limerick man dies after coronavirus strikes cruise ship in Florida

 "He was the type of guy who if you met at a function you'd go home laughing.

 Former councillor Michael Hourigan, a neighbor of Dolan, who lived in the North Circular Road, said: “To lose a loved one especially after enjoying the holiday of a lifetime is all the more difficult.
-He was a lovely man, very well got in the coity."
+He was a lovely man."

+Peter Dolan is survived by his wife Caroline O’Connor, daughter Anne-Marie O’Byrne, and son Martyn Dolan.
+He also leaves behind his son-in-law Cathal, daughter-in-law Clair, his brothers Frank and Tom, sisters-in-law Deirdre, Babs and Damien, his brother-in-law David, and Tine, the mother of Anne-Marie & Martyn, as well as many friends in Ireland and Portugal.

 Read More: Heartbreak as Irish husband and wife die just days apart